ninoch/Trend-Simpsons-Paradox/README.md

 # Input and Running:
-For running the algorithm you need to do the following:
+For running the algorithm you need to follow three steps:
-### Step 1:
+#### Step 1:
-Add .csv data file to input/ directory
+Add .csv data file to input/ directory.

 	- Put your data file (.csv) into input/ directory
 	- Your data file must consists of the header row for name of the variables.
 Each row is a datapoint.

-### Step 2:
+#### Step 2:
-Update input_info.json file
+Update input_info.json file.

 	- num_of_bins: Maximum number of bins for disaggregating data
 	- least_num_of_datapoints_in_each_bin: Minimum number of datapoints in each bin